-A new Acceptable Use Policy (AUP) agreement and 1:1 loan agreement needs to be completed.
+A new Acceptable Use Policy (AUP) agreement and 1:1 loan agreement needs to be completed when forms become available on August 1, 2018.
 Students eligible to participate in the 1:1 program will not be issued a device without completed sign-offs.
-The district will also suspend digital access as of September 15, 2017.
+The district will also suspend digital access as of September 15, 2018.

-Elementary: Grade 5 students will be issued Chromebooks after completion of digital citizenship lessons and a parent meeting in September.
+Elementary: Grade 5 students will be issued Chromebooks for home and school use by the end of September after completion of digital citizenship lessons and a parent meeting.

 K-8 Policy regarding bringing personal computers to school

 For 2018-19, the district will discourage students from bringing their own personal Chromebook or other device to school.
 The district-owned Chromebooks have been provisioned with access to district resources and have been outfitted with filtering and other security to protect student data and privacy.
 Personal computers do not have the same filtering and protections.
 Your cooperation is appreciated.

 CO Administration: Susie DaSilva, Assistant Superintendent; Marc Marin, Director of Instructional Technology; Mike Lynch, Director of Facilities (Ex-officio)